-It is incomprehensible whether I deleted the parting lines if colored light gray injection parts.
-Probably securing of water is difficult, the mountain soldiers have two water bottles.
+It is incomprehensible whether I deleted the parting lines of colored light gray injection parts.
+Probably securing water is difficult, the mountain soldiers have two water bottles.

 Because I replaced all the heads, I added his hair growth with the epoxy putty.